SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_advanced_config/SRM_user_interface_customization/SRM_custom_booking_blocks.md

 On the [Bookings tab](xref:Booking_Manager_Bookings_tab) of the Booking Manager app, a timeline shows when specific bookings are planned.

 You can customize the blocks representing bookings on the timeline so that they will show custom information instead of just the booking name.
-This can be done system-wide, or just for one or more specific service definitions.
+This can be done system-wide, but you can also configure overrides for one or more specific service definitions.

 ## Configuring a custom booking block height